Semester normally offered: Spring 2024 Online

 consider ways in which the futuristic narrative of Revelation shapes and informs Christian beliefs and behavior in the present.

-Turkey and Patmos Field Study: From May 11-19, 2024, students will embark on an eight-day historical and archaeological field study to cities in Turkey and Patmos, focusing on John’s revelation to the seven churches in Asia Minor.
+Turkey and Patmos Field Study: Students will embark on an eight-day historical and archaeological field study to cities in Turkey and Patmos, focusing on John’s revelation to the seven churches in Asia Minor.
 This field study is mandatory for all students taking the course for credit.
 It is optional for audit students.

 Update your browser to view this website correctly.